 There are hotel suites named after movie stars, movie star cocktails, wall-filling movie-star murals and, recently placed all over town, life-sized hardboard cut-outs of movie stars with their faces missing.
 Thus, you may put your own mug in the gap and become Angelina Jolie.

 The implication is that the movie stars are permanent fixtures, likely to be bumped into at any moment.
-They aren’t.
-Mine was a rare encounter.
+They aren’t, they are a rare encounter.
 But a certain pizzazz remains in the air.
 It unarguably adds lustre to the lovely curve of the Mediterranean bay.

-And the thing is that it’s available to all.
-You don’t have to be Angelina or Sean.
-Access to the city can be affordable, especially as the crunch has emptied bedrooms.
+And the thing is that it’s available to all, access to the city can be affordable if you book right.
 Thus might you stroll La Croisette just like a noble, palms trees on one side, briny the other and light in your eyes.
 No-one will know you’re from Peterborough or Pittsburgh.
 It will help, of course, if you don’t wear socks with your sandals.